luusluus/vscode-parquet-visualizer/README.md

 ### Search within rows of Query Result
 By typing free text in the search box, find specific values of the query result.

-### Export Query Result as CSV to Disk
+### Export Query Result as CSV, JSON, ndJSON or Parquet to Disk
-By clicking on the export button in the query tab, you can save your query result to disk.
+By clicking on the export button in the query tab, you can save your query result in CSV, JSON, ndJSON or Parquet format to disk.

 ### Copy Query Result to Clipboard
 By clicking on the copy button in the querytab, you can copy the query result data to the clipboard.